mdaffin/disconnected.systems/content/blog/2018-01-21-archlinux-repo-in-aws-bucket.md

 +++

-In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, packages and installer.
-Each part is can be used by its self, but they are designed to build upon and complement each other.
+In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, a set of meta-packages and a scripted installer.
+Each part is standalone and can be used by its self, but they are designed to build upon and complement each other each focusing on a different part of the problem.

 - **Part 1:** *Hosting an Arch Linux Repo in an Amazon S3 Bucket*
 - **Part 2:** [Managing Arch Linux with Meta Packages]
-- **Part 3:** Creating a Custom Arch Linux Installer (not yet released)
+- **Part 3:** [Creating a Custom Arch Linux Installer]

 [Managing Arch Linux with Meta Packages]: /blog/archlinux-meta-packages
+[Creating a Custom Arch Linux Installer]: /blog/archlinux-installer

 When you use Arch Linux for any length of time you start collecting sets of [AUR] packages that you frequently use.
 Now, Arch Linux has loads of [AUR